jacknpoe/todos_juros/README.md

 Some files are unreadable, as they are binary and must be opened or imported into the dialect environments, such as AppleSoft BASIC, Smalltalk, Snap! and twinBASIC.
 StarLogo Nova does not save to a file, so only the URL is available: https://www.slnova.org/jacknpoe/projects/941781/.

-Examples of dialects that will not have the solution yet, as they do not support the necessary resources: Solidify (does not have floating point numbers), CHIP-8, Frege and Gosu (does not have exponentiation), Self and Rexx (does not have exponentiation of floating point numbers).
-Other dialects ​​have other problems, such as being outdated and not running or compiling on current systems.
-Dialectss that are actually Turing tarpits, like Agda, are ignored.
+Some dialects will not yet have the solution because they lack support for necessary features, such as floating-point numbers (for example, languages ​​like Solidity, which run on Ethereum).
+Other dialects have other problems, such as being outdated and not running or compiling on current systems.
+Dialects that are, in fact, Turing tarpits, such as Agda, will be ignored.

+The versions for UCSD Pascal (Apple /// implementation) and Regina Rexx have implementations of the ln() function for natural logarithms and exp() for Euler's number raised to a power.
+Therefore, the pow() functions for exponentiation were built from basic mathematical operations.
+They will begin to be ported to languages ​​that do not have these functions, such as CHIP-8, Frege, and Gosu.

 The most common output for tests is: